klb2/power-control-resilience-secret-key-budget/README.md

   fading (distribution functions, ...).
 - `combine_results.py`: Python script that combines results with different constant power levels at given time slots.
+- `comparison.py`: Python module containing different power allocation algorithms.
+- `environment.py`: Python module that contains the RLlib environment.
+- `configs.py`: Python module that contains the configuration of the environment.
+- `train.py`: Python script that starts the training of the RL agent.
+- `evaluate_parallel.py`: Python script that evaluates all different algorithms (constant, adaptive, RL, ...) in parallel.

 ## Usage